-- 1. MPD members assisting people who are not in an acute medical crisis but may need medical attention shall offer EMS response and shall document the offer and answer in a Police Report, or if no report will be made, via added remarks in CAD. - 2.
+- B.1.
+MPD employees members assisting individuals people who are not in an acute medical crisis but may need medical attention shall offer EMS response, and shall document the offer and answer in a Police Rreport, or if no report will be made, via added remarks in CAD. - 2.
 If a person requests an EMS response, members shall request EMS as soon as practical, and shall document the requests in a Police Report, or if no report will be made, via added remarks in CAD. - 3.
 In accordance with P&P 7-401, police vehicles should not be used to transport people who are not in custody but need physical medical attention, except when EMS is not available.